Bjorn-Strom/Holiday/article.md

 This is an implementation of the interface defined in the shared file.
 In this example all the functions are declared within the type, but they could just as well be separate as long as they match the interface.

+So before we head on lets do a quick recap:
+- We saw the model defining our todos - this is what we will send backwards and forwards in our app.
+- There is a function that creates and handles the routes for us
+- Explored the interface defining what functions we can use to interact with the server
+- Saw the interace implementation on the server!

 Cool!
 Now that we are all caught up lets start editing this API and expanding it a little bit.
 Here we go...
 Lets delete a todo!